jmnavarrol/bash-magic-enviro/README.md

    1. It adds your `~/bin` directory (if it exists) to your $PATH.
 This way, the helper functions provided by this repository can be found and eventually loaded (of course, if you already added `~/bin` to your $PATH by other means, you won't need to do it here again).
    1. The critical part: it sources the main *bash-magic-enviro* file and alters your Bash prompt so it runs the **bme_eval_dir()** function each time your change directories, which is the one that makes possible looking for (and eventually sourcing) *.bme_\** files.
 You can/should also use your *~/bme_includes* file to export your personal project-related variables, like *secrets*, *tokens* and other data that shouldn't be checked-in to source code management systems (make sure you protect this file with restrictive permissions).
-1. Add to the end of your `~/.bashrc` file (or whatever other file you know it gets processed/sourced at login):
+1. Add to the end of your `~/.bashrc` file (or whatever other file you know it gets processed/sourced at interactive login sessions):
    ```bash
    # Other includes
    if [ -r ~/bme_includes ]; then